MicrosoftDocs/winrt-api/windows.applicationmodel.email/emailmessagebatch.md

 Represents a collection of email messages.

 ## -remarks
-The functionality described in this topic is not available to all Windows and Windows Phone apps.
-For your code to call these APIs, Microsoft must approve your use of them and provision your developer account.
-Otherwise the calls will fail at runtime.
+The functionality described in this topic is not available to all UWP apps.
+As part of the store app submission process, Microsoft must approve your use of these APIs and provision your developer account before you can publish an app that uses them.

 ## -examples